ropensci/rnoaa/inst/vign/rnoaa_attributes.md

 ### <a href="#ghcndms" name="ghcndms"/>#</a> Dataset: GHCNDMS

-Observation(s) is/are synonymous with elements or values, and defined in Table A below.
-9’s in a field (e.g.9999) indicate missing data or data that has not been received.
+Observations are synonymous with elements or values, and defined in Table A below.
+9999 indicates missing data or data that has not been received.

 __flags:__ Missing flag , Consecutive Missing flag